nikhilsbhat/gocd-cli/docs/doc/gocd-cli_configrepo_get-failed.md

 ## gocd-cli configrepo get-failed

-Command to GET all config-repo that have failed in GoCD [https://api.gocd.org/current/#get-all-config-repos]
+Command to GET all config repos present in GoCD that are in a failed state [https://api.gocd.org/current/#get-all-config-repos]

 ```
 gocd-cli configrepo get-failed [flags]